t-g-designs/Week3-Course-Project/README.md

 The run_analysis.R file contains the script which will take all the raw data files and merge them into a tidy Dataset which can be used for analysis.

+**Note: run_analysis should be downloaded into the UCI HAR Dataset directory which contains the test and train sub-directories in order for the code to work.
+The UCI HAR Dataset should also be set as your working directory.**

+The following packages will need to be installed: *dplyr, data.table.*

 Here is a list of all the steps that the code performs:

 ## Importing Data and Determining Structure